arkwright/vim-whiplash/README.md

 sounds.

-By default, Whiplash assumes you want to keep your project configuration Vimscript files in this directory:
+By default, Whiplash assumes you want to keep your project configuration files inside your dotfiles repo, in this directory:

-    ~/.vim/bundle/vim-whiplash/projects/
+    ~/projects/dotfiles/whiplash-config/

 If you want to change the directory where the configuration files are stored, add this line to your `.vimrc` file:

-    let g:WhiplashConfigDir = "your/whiplash/configuration/dir"
+    let g:WhiplashConfigDir = '/your/whiplash/configuration/dir/'

-Replace `your/whiplash/configuration/dir` with a path to the directory where your configuration files are stored.
+Replace `/your/whiplash/configuration/dir/` with a path to the directory where your configuration files are stored.

 When switching projects, you provide Whiplash with a project name.
 That project name is used to locate a Vimscript configuration file within your Whiplash configuration directory.
-For example, if your project name is `fubar`, and your Whiplash configuration directory is set to `~/.vim/bundle/vim-whiplash/projects/`, then Whiplash will attempt to execute all Vim commands inside these three files:
+For example, if your project name is `fubar`, and your Whiplash configuration directory is set to `~/projects/dotfiles/whiplash-config/`, then Whiplash will attempt to execute all Vim commands inside these three files:

-    ~/.vim/bundle/vim-whiplash/projects/pre.vim
+    ~/projects/dotfiles/whiplash-config/pre.vim
-    ~/.vim/bundle/vim-whiplash/projects/fubar/config.vim
+    ~/projects/dotfiles/whiplash-config/fubar/config.vim
-    ~/.vim/bundle/vim-whiplash/projects/post.vim
+    ~/projects/dotfiles/whiplash-config/post.vim

 Why three files?
 To give you more control over the project switching process.
 The files are executed in the order listed above: `pre.vim`,